NZSA | Financial Services Forum

 1:30 PM – AI in Life Insurance: Underwriting and Anti-Fraud Innovation

-Seema Bangera, Head of Claims at Fidelity Life, Mariette Van Niekerk, Director Trustworthy AI expert at Deloitte
+Seema Bangera, Head of Claims at Fidelity Life, Mariette Van Niekerk, Director Trustworthy AI expert at Deloitte and Jamie Auld, Technical Claims Manager at AA Insurance.

 A practical exploration of how artificial intelligence is transforming life insurance—from faster, smarter underwriting to enhanced fraud detection.
 Includes real-world case studies and discussion on responsible AI adoption.

-2:15 PM – Reinsurance and the Future of TPD
+2:15 PM – Reimaging TPD

 3:00 PM – Voice of the Actuary : What’s on the Minds of Actuaries?
 Driving Change Through Data and Influence